ravi2228/Supervised-Learning/README.txt

 - Simply uncomment the section of code you'd like to run, corresponding to an analysis, and run the python file

 How to run a Python file:
-- on Windows: python "filename".py - with no quotations
-- on Mac: python3 "filename".py - with no quotations
+- Open the IPYNB file in the Jupyter notebook and press shift+enter to run the code present in each cell

 To uncomment the necessary code in the source files (it will look like below):
  '''code
 	code
 	code
 	code'''

+or

+# text

-Simply remove the three apostrophes (or single quotes) on both ends to uncomment a section of code
+Simply remove the three apostrophes (or single quotes) on both ends (or #) to uncomment a section of code